-This is the oldest and most common cyber threat to any financial institution.
+Ransomware is the oldest and most common cyber threat to any financial institution.
 The attackers can strike the database and gain entry into the important files, encrypting them and blocking the original owners.

 The users can no longer use the system.
 The hackers then demand a lonesome amount of money for re-accessing.
-Ransomware attacks and threat have almost been there since the start, and there should be a lot more focus on preventing such attacks.
+Ransomware attacks and threats have almost been there since the start, and there should be a lot more focus on preventing such attacks.
 The point of concern is that the number of such threats is increasing.